 The acoustic values were highly variable.
-Fig. 2 shows the time sequence of values (1 nautical mile averages) for the whole period in the study area.
+Figure 2 shows the time sequence of values (1 nautical mile averages) for the whole period in the study area.
 A diurnal pattern was evident.
 The highest values were observed at the brightest time of the day, while the lowest values tended to occur around sunrise and sunset.
-In addition there is another, but considerably smaller peak in the acoustic values during night.
+In addition there is another, but considerable smaller, peak in the acoustic values during night.

-The peak in light intensity and the acoustic values seemed to increase during the sampling period, and to cancel out this long term effect the two data sets were log transformed.
-Examination of cycle duration and match between cycles were conducted on these data as well as from the recordings of the current.
-A time series analysis confirmed a 24 hour cycle for the light, a 12 hour cycle for the current and both a 12 hour and a 24 hour cycles for the acoustic values.
+The peak in light intensity and the acoustic values seem to increase during the sampling period, and to cancel out this long term effect the two data sets were log transformed.
+Examination of cycle duration and match between cycles was conducted on these data as well as from the recordings of the current.
+A time series analysis confirmed a 24 hour cycle for the light, a 12 hour cycle for the current and both a 12 hour and a 24 hour cycle for the acoustical values

-Table 3 shows that for all data the acoustic values, both at the bottom and pelagic, have a positive correlation with the light and a negative correlation with the current.
+Table 3 shows that for all data the acoustic values, both at bottom and pelagic, have a positive correlation with the light and a negative correlation with the current.
 If the data observed during the day are excluded from the analysis the correlation between acoustic values and the light became negative.
-The table presents results when the separation between bottom values and pelagic values are made at 10 m above bottom.
+The tables present results when the separation between bottom values and pelagic values are made at 10 m above bottom.
 Similar values were obtained when splitting at 30 m height.

-Most of the acoustical observations in Fig. 2 are from the bottom trawl towing path.
+Most of the acoustical observations in Figure 2 are from the bottom trawl towing path.
 One could therefore suspect that diurnal variations in the samples could be caused by diurnal patterns in horizontal movements of fish in and out of this restricted area.
-The mini-surveys (Table 1 and Fig. 3) did not support such a theory.
+The mini-surveys (Table 1 and Figure 3) did not support such a theory.
 They indicated that low values at the trawl path were associated with low values in the surroundings and vice versa.
-There was a significant correlation between the values at the trawl path and the values in the remaining survey area.
+There was a significant correlation (r=0.7) between the values at the trawl path and the values in the remaining survey area.